Strawberry Shortcake

-Strawberry Shortcake is a media franchise which originated from a series of greeting cards published by American Greetings bearing the image of the titular character.
+Strawberry Shortcake is a media franchise that originated from a series of greeting cards published by American Greetings bearing the image of the titular character.
 The line was later expanded to include dolls, clothing, posters, and other products featuring the character, as well as an extended cast of friends and pets.
 In addition, the franchise has spawned television specials, animated television series and films.
 The franchise is currently owned by the Canadian children's television company WildBrain through the holding company Shortcake IP Holdings LLC.

 History

 Conception and creation

 The character of Strawberry Shortcake was originally created by Barbi Sargent, who was then working as a freelance artist for American Greetings.
 The character first appeared on a Laurel Valentine's Day greeting card in 1972–1973.
 At the time, the character was simply called Girl with a Daisy or Strawberry Girl and was depicted holding a daisy while wearing an orange bonnet with a strawberry print on it.
 Rex Conners, American Greetings' staff art director, knew this card was very popular and determined that this was due to the strawberry motif.
 He requested Sargent to create four cards with a "strawberryish" outfit for the Mega Test Market.
 Sargent completed the assignment in early July 1977, sending American Greetings four full-color leader cards depicting the Strawberry Shortcake character in full color ("Leader cards" are used by American Greetings for consumer test purposes).
 These tests marked the first time that the public saw Strawberry Shortcake in her new design, which received a positive reception.

 In the late 1970s, further Strawberry Shortcake concept art was drawn by Muriel Fahrion, an illustrator working in American Greetings' Juvenile & Humorous card department.
 Fahrion then designed a subsequent 32 characters for Those Characters From Cleveland (American Greetings' toy and licensing design division).
 Later characters that were added to the line were designed by Cindy Mayer Patton and Janet Jones.
 Artwork for the series was done by a number of different freelancers, though the majority was painted by artist Frances Kariotakis.
 Lynn Edwards served as the editor of the line, helping to develop the characters and storyline.

 The Strawberry Shortcake line of characters each had their own fruit with clothing to match, and they each had a fruit or dessert-named pet.
 Like the Strawberry Shortcake doll, all the other characters' dolls had hair scented to match their theme.
 The characters lived and played in a magical world known as Strawberryland.